Darrell Campbell

-Darrell Campbell (born July 6, 1981 in Chicago, Illinois) is a defensive tackle on the Portland Thunder of the Arena Football League.
+Darrell Campbell (born July 6, 1981) is an American former professional football defensive tackle.

 Early life

 Darrell attended Thornwood High School in South Holland, Illinois, where he was a participant in football, track, wrestling, basketball, soccer and baseball.
 As a football player, he earned three letters in football, serving as captain and earning team MVP honors each of the last three seasons.
 He made 67 solo tackles as senior in 1998, along with 13 tackles for loss and four sacks.
 Played defensive end as sophomore, inside linebacker as junior and nose guard as senior.
 As a result, he was named USA Today honorable mention prep All-American pick, rated 82nd nationally on Chicago Sun-Times list of top 100 players, named first-team all-state pick in Illinois by Chicago Tribune, and named top player in SICA Blue.
 As a track & field participant, he was state qualifier.